Religious denomination: Multi-denominational

 The term "multi-denominational" may describe (for example) a religious event that includes several religious denominations from sometimes unrelated religious groups.
 Many civic events include religious portions led by representatives from several religious denominations to be as inclusive or representational as possible of the expected population or audience.
 For example: the Sunday thanksgiving mass at Campamento Esperanza (English: Camp Hope) in Chile, where services were led by both a Roman Catholic priest and by an Evangelical preacher during the Chilean 2010 Copiapó mining accident.

 Chaplains - frequently ordained clergy of any religion - are often assigned to secular organizations to provide spiritual support to its members who may belong to any of many different religions or denominations.
 Many of these chaplains, particularly those serving with the military or other large secular organizations, are specifically trained to minister to members of many different faiths, even faiths with opposing religious ideology from that of the chaplain's own faith.

 Military organizations that do not have large numbers of members from several individual smaller but related denominations will routinely hold multi-denominational religious services, often generically called "Protestant" Sunday services, so minority Protestant denominations are not left out or unserved.

+Multi-denominational may also refer to a person's faith, in that their belief or affiliation crosses over formal boundaries that strict adherents would not consider.
+For instance, someone may have been raised Protestant but find Buddhist or Hindu scripture or practice to be helpful without fully abandoning their affiliation with Christianity and therefore may not consider themselves fully Hindu or Buddhist, nor do they consider themselves fully Christian as much as strict adherents.
+This would not be the same as pantheism as they may not feel any affiliation to say islam.
+They may class themselves as Christian-Buddhist or Advaita-Christian or just simply spiritual but not religious.
+They may pray but not meditate or vice versa or both and they may benefit from a wide range of scripture and they may attend both Church and temple.